Milinkov-N/progress-bar/README.md

 So, the line `Bound: ProgressDisplay` allow us to call `display()` method on `bound` field of `Progress` struct.
-And this method defined in `ProgressDisplay` trait allow us to implement different behaviors of `display()` function on different states of `Progress` struct. and the code that implements all of this:
+And this method defined in `ProgressDisplay` trait allow us to implement different behaviors of `display()` function on different states of `Progress` struct.
+And code that implements all of this:

 ```rust
 trait ProgressDisplay: Sized {